MartinBloedorn/rb2tk/doc/To-Do.md

 - [x] Selectively overwrite metadata or only cues.
 - [ ] Automatically backup a target file when overwriting it; (backup strategies: none, simple, incremental)
 - [ ] Support different origin/destination paths (relocation).
-- [ ] Fix key representation in files: Traktor doesn't understand "Gmin/Gmaj", but "Gm/G".
+- [ ] ~~Fix key representation in files: Traktor doesn't understand "Gmin/Gmaj", but "Gm/G".~~
 - [ ] ~~Merge playlists, update ones coming from RB (use UUID as identifier: hash the name)~~
 - [x] Rounding errors when exporting cues? they seem off by a bit in Traktor.
 - [x] Convert memcues to a different type of traktor cue.
 - [x] Rounding errors in exported loop lengths.
 - [x] Support for (flexible) beat grids.
+    - [x] Deal with 'Battito' != 1.
 - [ ] Make export parent folder name ('rekordbox') configurable.
+- [ ] Update BPM if overwriting track.

+## Bugs

+- [x] Grid off in track "Simba".
+- [x] Incorrect loop-quantization behavior on tracks with flexible beatgrids.